 Given this format, the total number of student participants will be limited to 100 (See submission guidelines for more information).

 This year, only high school students who attend the HSAD event will submit work to be considered for the exhibition.
 Each participating student will bring just one of his/her best art pieces to the UWO campus on the day of the event.

 At the beginning of the day, students will drop off their off-site work in designated critique rooms.
 While the students are attending the hands-on workshops, jurors (art faculty, retired art teachers and senior art majors) will review each submission and prepare written feedback.
 40-50 “best” pieces will be selected for the HSAD exhibit.

-The 40-50 selected pieces will be on display at the Steinhilber Gallery of Art on the third floor of Reeve Memorial Union the week following the HSAD (April 29 -May 4).
+The 40-50 selected pieces will be on display at the Steinhilber Gallery of Art on the third floor of Reeve Memorial Union the week following the HSAD (May 1 to May 6).
 Out of the 40-50 pieces, jurors will then determine a small number of “best of show” awards.

 Critiques of Student Work